Avondale Cover 4.jpg

 HOW AVONDALE EXTRA WORKS

-For many children this is the first time they have stayed away from home and some have never been to the English countryside or the sea.
+For many children this is the first time they have stayed away from home and some have never been to the English countryside or seen the sea.

 The cost of the trip is high but the benefits to the children are enormous.